Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 The NHS View: What smoking does to your organs

-We might have the second-lowest smoking rate in Europe, but smoking is still the number one killer in England.
+Smoking is still the number one killer in England.
 According to the NHS, tobacco smoke harms almost every part of your body, including your stomach, your skin and even your bones.
 The good news is that, when you stop smoking, almost every part of your body will benefit.
+Here’s a quick summary of what it does to just your brain, lungs and heart...

 Smoking:

-According to the NHS, smoking “increases your risk of having a stroke by at least 50%, which can cause brain damage and death.
+Smoking “increases your risk of having a stroke by at least 50%, which can cause brain damage and death.
 And, by smoking, you double your risk of dying from a stroke.”
 This is, in part, because of what smoking does to your blood vessel walls — they “can rupture or burst which will lead to an extremely serious condition known as a subarachnoid haemorrhage, which is a type of stroke, and can cause extensive brain damage and death.”

 Vaping: